 Air Asia set up it's own branch in the Philippines (Air Asia Philippines) and also offers domestic flights in the Philippines.

 Air Asia also offers some long distance flights to and from some destinations in Europe (Paris and London) and Australia.
 The prices are very reasonable but you always need a connection flight to the Philippines, which adds up to the costs.

 Another way to get cheap flights to the Philippines is a Balik Bayan or Ethnic Ticket.
 These tickets are usually offered by some specialized Travel Agencies in your country.
 For Germany this is Vollmer Reisen in Rottenburg or Kirschner Reisen in Cologne.

 To buy an Ethnic Ticket, you must be either a Filipino or being married to a Filipino citizen.
 Ethnic tickets are usually about 100,- € cheaper than a regular ticket and offer other candies like up to 35 kg free luggage or a validity of 6 or 12 month.

-The cheapest flights from Europe into Manila or Cebu are currently offered by the airlines from the Middle East like Qatar Airways, Gulf Air, Kuwait Airways, Saudi Arabian and Etihad.
+The cheapest flights from Europe into Manila or Cebu are currently offered by the airlines from the Middle East like Qatar Airways, Oman Air, Gulf Air, Kuwait Airways, Saudi Arabian and Etihad.
 If you are from the US, look out for flights with Cathay Pacific via Hongkong or Asiana Airlines via Seoul in Korea.